 Clinics, therefore, monitor embryos and look for those which appear to, scientifically, offer higher odds of progressing and developing into pregnancy and live birth.
 Embryos are monitored by looking at many things, including cell division, appearance and whether there are signs of fragmentation or any anomalies.
 It’s expected, that after fertilisation has taken place, within 24 hours the impregnated oocyte should begin its first cleavage division, of becoming two cells, and then continue doubling to reach between 100-200 cells, on day five (blastocyst stage).

-Obviously, any medical treatment takes place after the donor has been chosen and, in the webinar, Dr Szlarb outlines her clinic’s four steps in choosing the right donor for each individual.
+Obviously, any medical treatment takes place after the donor has been chosen and, in the webinar, Dr Szlarb outlines four steps in choosing the right donor for each individual.